wcarvalho/taskgen/README.md

 ### Running experiments
 * `analysis`: jupyter notebooks used to analyze experiments
 * `data`: where data from experiments lives
-* `launchers`: files used to launch individual/batch experiments. each subdirectory is assumed to belong to one project.
+* `projects`: files used to launch individual/batch experiments. each subdirectory is assumed to belong to one project.
 * `preloads`: preload data to load (e.g. vocabulary)
 * `scripts`: misc. utility scripts